teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 We will work with a dataset from the [Powerhouse Museum](https://powerhouse.com.au/), the largest museum group in Australia, containing metadata of its collection.
 <todo: add information on licencing, etc.>

-From this dataset, we want to find out from which year most of the objects listed from the museum derive and what they are.
+With this dataset, we want to answer two questions:
+- From what year does the museum have the most objects?
+- What objects does the museum have from that year?

 General introduction about the topic and then an introduction of the tutorial (the questions and the objectives).
 It is nice also to have a scheme to sum up the pipeline used during the tutorial.
 The idea is to